redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 ## `package.json` structure

-To use the plugin, the `package.json` file should include these required fields:
+To use the plugin, the `package.json` file must include these required fields:

 <table>
   <tr>